Paul Guerra is an actor and television host based out of Los Angeles, California.

 PG: Totally!
 Every piece of content I make has a specific added value to my audience that I'm happy to share.

 ML: Do you have any tips and tricks for growing a successful YouTube series?

 PG: It has been one of the nicest moments of my life, especially after working hard for 11 years to get a shot at a huge platform finally.
-Of course, I'm a fast talker in Spanish, so I had to readjust my voice and tempo as well as be extremely precise during live broadcasts.
+Of course, I'm a fast talker in Spanish, so I had to readjust my voice and tempo and be extremely precise during live broadcasts.
 It's like the theater; you have to be present 100% and be ready for anything.

-ML: You also hosted the morning show El Club de la Mañana in Ecuador, do you feel like that helped prepare you for your work with Univision?
+ML: You also hosted the morning show El Club de la Mañana in Ecuador.
+Do you feel like that helped prepare you for your work with Univision?